-ADVICE FOR STUDENTS DISMISSED FROM THE COLLEGE OF ENGINEERING AND APPLIED SCIENCES SPRING 2009
+ADVICE FOR SUSPENDED STUDENTS IN THE COLLEGE OF ENGINEERING AND APPLIED SCIENCES SPRING 2009

-If you have been academically dismissed at the end of any given semester, it means that you are not allowed to return to Stony Brook unless you are granted special permission to return.
+If you have been placed on academic suspension at the end of any given semester, it means that you are not allowed to return to Stony Brook and take courses during the following semester, unless you are granted special permission to stay on.

-Students are academically dismissed when they fail to achieve at least a 2.0 cumulative G.P.A. following a two semester of reinstatement from a previous suspension.
+Students are academically suspended when they fail to achieve at least a 2.0 cumulative G.P.A. following a semester of academic probation.